mifki/df-twbt/README.md

 Change and reload colours without restarting the game.

 [Mapshot!](#mapshot)
-A command to save full-size screenshot of the map.
+Save a full-size screenshot of the map.
+This command is asynchronous, it will print a message once the operation is complete.

 [Other Improvements](#other-improvements)